Apply Now: Libraries Transforming Communities: Accessible Small and Rural Communities

 Image

-Library workers may now apply online for funding from September 11, 2024, to December 11, 2024.
+Library workers may now apply online for funding from September 11, 2025, to December 11, 2025.
 Up to 300 libraries will be awarded in this application period.

-Previous awardees from round one and/or two are eligible to apply.
+Libraries that have been awarded in previous rounds of funding are eligible to apply.
 Note that prioritization will be given to applicants not previously awarded.

-Interested applicants can register for a pre-application webinar on October 10, 2024 at 12:00 pm CST.
+Interested applicants can register for a pre-application webinar on October 1, 2025 at 1:00 pm CST.

-Libraries selected for round three will receive $10,000 or $20,000 to support costs related to their community engagement project; virtual training to assist project directors in developing their community engagement, facilitation, and disability service skills; a suite of online resources developed to support local programs; and technical and project support from the ALA Public Programs Office throughout the grant term.
+Libraries selected will receive $10,000 or $20,000 to support costs related to their community engagement project; virtual training to assist project directors in developing their community engagement, facilitation, and disability service skills; a suite of online resources developed to support local programs; and technical and project support from the ALA Public Programs Office throughout the grant term.

 Libraries chosen to participate in LTC: Accessible Small and Rural Communities will first conduct community input-gathering sessions to assure that their work aligns with local disability community needs.
 Libraries will be required to identify the primary audience they are hoping to reach (e.g., older adults with mobility disabilities, children with autism, Deaf community members) and facilitate a community conversation with the impacted patron group to guide improvement of the library’s services.
 Grantees will then use the grant funds to create services or improve their facilities based on the needs identified by their audience.